CycloneDX/cdxgen/README.md

 - [1] - For multi-module application, the BoM file could include components that may not be included in the packaged war or ear file.
 - [2] - Use pip freeze to improve the accuracy for requirements.txt based parsing.
+- [3] - Perform dotnet or nuget restore to generate project.assets.json.
+Without this file cdxgen would not include indirect dependencies.

 ### Automatic usage detection

-For node.js projects, an AST parser powered by babel-parser is used to detect packages that are imported and used.
-Typical test directories would be ignored by default.
-Such imported packages would automatically have their `scope` property set to `required`.
+For node.js projects, lock files are parsed initially so the SBoM would include all dependencies including dev dependencies.
+An AST parser powered by babel-parser is then used to detect packages that are imported and used by non-test code.
+Such imported packages would automatically have their `scope` property set to `required` in the resulting SBoM.

 This attribute can be later used for various purposes.
 For example, [dep-scan](https://github.com/appthreat/dep-scan) use this attribute to prioritize vulnerabilities.
+Tools such dependency track, unfortunately, do not include this feature and hence might over-report the CVEs.

+Use a tool like jq in this case to produce a json containing only the required components and ingest the same to dependency track.

 For go, `go mod why` command is used to identify required packages.
 For php, composer lock file is used to distinguish required (packages) from optional (packages-dev).